Jay4stem/jay4stem.github.io/youth/javascript/notes.md

 The browser will still read the tag correctly, but I’d still recommend writing void elements without that slash.

 ## Style tags
-The next set of tags we’re going to look at are style tags– these tags add styles to the text.
+The next set of tags we’re going to look at are style tags.
+These tags add styles to the text.

 They can be bold, like we did in the very beginning, then there’s also italics, underline, emphasized and strong tags.